21.01° overcast clouds

 - Communication development through in-class drama.

-- Year 11 have drop down sessions for SRE, CEIAG, guest speakers and other relevant workshops.
+- The Year 10 PSCHE curriculum is taught through with 1.67 hours per week, (6.68% of curriculum time).
+Year 11 have drop down sessions for SRE, CEIAG, guest speakers and other relevant workshops.

-- The PSCHE curriculum is designed to build and expand on previous skills, knowledge and understanding over a 4 year period.
-It also plans for opportunities for repetition to embed knowledge, increasing the chance of information recall and to integrate new knowledge into larger ideas (view our PSCHE curriculum map here).
+- The PSCHE curriculum is designed to build and expand on previous skills, knowledge and understanding over a 4-year period.
+It also plans for opportunities for repetition to embed knowledge, increasing the chance of information recall and to integrate new knowledge into larger ideas (view our PSCHE curriculum map in appendix).

 Teaching and Learning

 - PSCHE lessons are taught by a subject specialist SEND teacher.